 I’ve got some big news to share.
 I’m not even sure where to start explaining, so I’ll just dive in.
 The hubby Cliff and I have decided to move to my hometown.
 Here are the reasons that lead to the decision.
 I think a list is probably more straightforward than a blabbering narrative.

 (1) I will start getting Medicare (as a disabled person receiving Social Security benefits) in April.
 Therefore, Cliff will no longer need to work at his crappy second job for me to have health insurance.

-(2) I'm too isolated here.
-Cliff and I never get to see each other and we're too far away for my parents to give us much day to day help or companionship.
+(2) I’m too isolated here.
+Cliff and I never get to see each other and we’re too far away for my parents to give us many days to day help or companionship.
 We want to have a real life together and enjoy time with each other.

 (4) Cliff can commute to a nearby town work as a barber.
-It's about a 45 minute drive.
+It’s about a 45-minute drive.
 No problem at all.
 I did that commute one summer and it was nothing.
-The town is next to an army base like the town where he currently works, so there will be plenty of opportunity for the kind of work he likes to do.
+The town is next to an army base in the town where he currently works, so there will be plenty of opportunity for the kind of work he likes to do.